department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 <br>

-**Bundling identity proofing with other appointments, and moving it the beginning or end of the account set up process, makes it more convenient for Veterans.**
+**3. Bundling identity proofing with other appointments, and moving it the beginning or end of the account set up process, makes it more convenient for Veterans.**

 Labels: `AUD: Veterans`, `PRDT: Login.gov`, `PRDT: Login`, `BNFT: Healthcare`, `MHV: Appointments`,`VETJNY: Taking care of themselves
 Veteran`, `RESRCH: Generative (discovery)`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: In-person`